 Plastic pollution is damaging the health and livelihoods of millions of people living in poverty.
 This report outlines the problem - the huge recent increase in the distribution of single-use plastics across the globe to countries lacking the capacity to collect and manage waste.
 And it presents the solutions - while developing country governments and citizens around the world are an important part of the solution, primary responsibility lies squarely with MNCs and developed country governments to invest in systemic change.

-The executive summary of this report is also available in French, Spanish and Portuguese.
+The full report is also available in Portuguese, while the executive summary of this report is available in French, Spanish and Portuguese.

 Successful approaches to solid waste management in low- and middle-income countries (PDF 490 KB)